Rainbow glare: symptoms, causes, treatment

 If we understand that the regular spacing between the spots creates diffraction naturally oriented in the axis of the spots, it can be disconcerting that it is the vertical lines, perpendicular to the spot lines, which are perceived as the brightest of all!

 This phenomenon is created by the lines created by the parallel spots that diffract the light in the mutually perpendicular direction, like so many thin slits!

 Can rainbow glare be treated?

-In most cases, rainbow glares vanishes within weeks or months after the LASIK surgery.
+In most cases, rainbow glare vanishes within weeks or months after the LASIK surgery.
 In very rare cases, it may persist and cause the patients to stop driving at night, or develop anxiety.
 It is important for the clinician to make a proper diagnostic.
-I have met a patient who was sent 2 weeks in a psychiatric hospital, since it’s verbal depiction of his symptoms led the unaware ophthalmologists (and later his shrine) to conclude that he was suffering from spectacular visual hallucinations.
+I have met a patient who was sent 2 weeks in a psychiatric hospital since the verbal depiction of his symptoms led the unaware ophthalmologists (and later his shrine) to conclude that he was suffering from spectacular visual hallucinations!

 This validity of this hypothesis has been demonstrated by us since we have reported the first case of successful rainbow glare surgical correction using undersurface ablation of the flap for LASIK retreatment of low residual astigmatism.
 Since then, we have successfully treated two other cases of persisting and severe rainbow glare.